The following post is from Joshua of Becoming Minimalist: 10 Reasons Minimalism May Be Right For You

 5. Are you environmentally conscious?

-Minimalism reduces our impact on the environment by requiring less resources on the front end for production and reducing the amount of waste on the back end.
+Minimalism reduces our environmental impact by requiring fewer resources on the front end for production and reducing the waste on the back end.

 6. Are you frugal?